phoddie/node-red-mcu/readme.md

 });
 ```

 By converting to JavaScript, `nodered2mcu` can include JavaScript functions in addition to JSON values.
-It creates a `trigger` function to perform the inject operation described by the JSON.
-It creates an `initialize` function to set up a timer that invokes `trigger` after six seconds.
-This optimization allows the Inject node to more quickly than interpreting the JSON configuration at runtime in Node-RED MCU Edition.
+It creates a `trigger` function to perform the inject operation described by the JSON and an `initialize` function to set up a timer that invokes `trigger` after the initial delay.
+This optimization allows the Inject node to run more quickly than interpreting the JSON configuration on the MCU.
 It also tends to require less RAM.

 ## Change
 Here is a typical Change node.